latolukasz/beeorm-doc/docs/plugins/crud_stream.md

 }
 ```

-By default this plugin creates stream event if at least one entity field (that is stored in database) is changed.
-You can configure plugin to skip some fields with special tag `skip-crud-stream`:
+By default, the plugin will send an event to the `beeorm-crud-stream` stream if any entity field stored in the database has changed.
+However, you can configure the plugin to skip certain fields by adding the special tag `skip-crud-stream` to them:

 ```go{4}
 type UserEntity struct {